jayavarsan-r/CallSakthi/README.md

 ### Reliability guarantees

-- **Confirmation gate** — no action taken without user confirmation
+- **Confirmation gate** — no action is taken without explicit user confirmation
-- **Heuristic fallback** — if Gemini is unavailable (quota, network), a deterministic rule-based navigator takes over and covers the full LPG + courier flow
+- **Heuristic fallback** — if Gemini is unavailable (quota or network), a deterministic rule-based navigator covers the full LPG and courier flow
-- **Hard step cap** — max 12 decisions per call; beyond that, task is declared failed rather than looping indefinitely
+- **Hard step cap** — maximum 12 decisions per call; beyond that, the task is declared failed rather than looping indefinitely
 - **Zero-API-key mode** — fully offline mock mode for local development and demos

 ### Decision engine